apache/shardingsphere/docs/document/content/features/governance/management/registry-center.en.md

 [zk: localhost:2181(CONNECTED) 0] set /${your_zk_namespace}/states/proxynodes/${your_instance_ip_a}@${your_instance_pid_x}@${UUID} DISABLED
 ```

-### Disable Slave Database
+### Disable Replica Database

-Under read-write split scenarios, users can write `DISABLED` (case insensitive) to sub-nodes of data source name to disable slave database sources.
+Under read-write split scenarios, users can write `DISABLED` (case insensitive) to sub-nodes of data source name to disable replica database sources.
 Delete `DISABLED` or the node to enable it.

 Zookeeper command is as follows: